Ghostbusters (comics): Marvel UK

 Marvel UK also reprinted NOW Comics' tradepaperback Real Ghostbusters Starring in Ghostbusters II in 1989 as well as reprinting various issues as a compendium called The Real Ghostbusters: The Giggling Ghoul and Other Stories also in 1989.

 Outside of the ongoing title, the Ghostbusters were also featured in the 32-issue run of The Marvel Bumper Comic.
-It was an anthology style comic that was published by Marvel UK from 1988–1989, and that featured strips adapting different characters and properties.
+It was an anthology style comic that was published by Marvel UK from 1988 to 1989, and that featured strips adapting different characters and properties.
 The first 13 issues were published bi-weekly, with issues 14-31 being released on a weekly basis.
 There was also a "Holiday Special" issue released in late 1988.

-Like Now Comics, Marvel UK also published a 19 issue series revolving around Slimer.
+Like Now Comics, Marvel UK also published a series revolving around Slimer in 1989–90, which lasted 13 issues.
+Slimer was also the cover character for all 17 issues of It's Wicked!, released in 1989.

 Welsh Publishing Group

 The publishing company Welsh Publishing Group Inc published The Real Ghostbusters Magazine.
 A 7 issue magazine that ran from 1989 to 1991 and reprinted a few of the issues from both the NOW Comics and Marvel UK comic series.